rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

         GL.glBufferData(GL.GL_ARRAY_BUFFER, data.ravel(), GL.GL_STATIC_DRAW)
 ```

 By putting this code in a separate `upload_data` method, we can easily update the data for the same attribute multiple times.
 This will be useful later when we create animations and interactive features.
 Before uploading the data, we need to make sure it is in the right format for GLSL: a one-dimensional array of 32-bit floating point numbers.
-The `numpy` library is very useful here with its array implementation and `ravel` function.
+The `numpy` library is very useful here with its implementation of arrays and `ravel` function which converts arrays to one dimension.

 Next is another method for associating variables with their data, aptly named `associate_variable`.
 Once a variable association has been created, any changes to its data through the `upload_data` method will automatically be reflected at render time.
 This means we will only need to call `associate_variable` once for each attribute in an app, but the `upload_data` method will be called in every iteration of the application's **update** loop.